Ron MacIsaac

 Son of Jack MacIsaac, KC, a distinguished lawyer, and Mary MacIsaac, LLD., a well-known community activist, Ron MacIsaac was born and spent his early years in Prince Albert, Saskatchewan.

 In 1948, Ron MacIsaac graduated from the University of Saskatchewan Law School.
 He was called as a British Columbia lawyer in 1949.
 Ron MacIsaac retired from the practice of law on October 31, 2014, shortly after his 89th birthday.
-He remains a retired member of the Law Society of B.C.
+He passed away in his 97th year.

-He has been a member of the bars of Alberta and the British Crown Colony of Grand Cayman Island.
+He had been a member of the bars of Alberta and the British Crown Colony of Grand Cayman Island.

 Mr MacIsaac was instrumental in the revival of civil juries in British Columbia for injury cases.

-He has hosted cable television shows in Nanaimo, Victoria and Hawaii and wrote a newspaper column for several papers in those centres.
-He is a prolific author of numerous legal articles and four books.
+He had hosted cable television shows in Nanaimo, Victoria and Hawaii and wrote a newspaper column for several papers in those centres.
+He was a prolific author of numerous legal articles and four books.

-Mr MacIsaac maintains a keen interest in his community.
-A globe trotter, he has visited over 100 countries.
+Mr MacIsaac maintained a keen interest in his community.
+A globe trotter, he visited over 100 countries.